-- Drain the entire steering and fan hydraulic systems. - 2.
-Remove the reservoir lid and remove the nut securing the filter. - Remove the old filter and install the new filter. - 4.
+- Drain the entire steering and fan hydraulic systems. - Remove the reservoir lid and remove the nut that secures the filter. - 3.
+Remove the old filter and install the new filter. - 4.
 Install the filter nut and tighten it securely. - Fill the reservoir with the approved hydraulic fluid.
-See Table 1. - 6.
-Start the engine, run it for five seconds, and then shut down the engine. - 7.
-Fill the reservoir. - Start the engine.
-Turn the steering wheel lock-tolock several times until the steering wheel turns easily.
-Shut down the engine. - 9.
-Fill the reservoir.
+See Table 1 - 6.
+Start the engine, run it for five seconds, then shut down the engine. - Fill the reservoir with 15W40 hydraulic system fluid. - 8.
+Start the engine.
+Turn the steering wheel lock-to-lock several times until the steering wheel turns easily.
+Shut down the engine. - Fill the reservoir with 15W40 hydraulic system fluid.